rkotze/git-mob-vs-code/README.md

 `Default: true`

+### Author list -> More Authors To Co-authoring

+Add a new author directly to 'Co-authoring' from 'More Authors'.

+`Default: true`

 ### Github -> Personal Access Token

 Search for co-authors on GitHub you will need to generate a PAT.